mminer237/chrischantheman.github.io/_pages/readinglist.md

-# Chris Chan
+---
+title: Reading List
+subtitle: Content that I've personally read and want to share
+#description:
+featured_image: /images/readinglist/library.jpg
+---

-Reading List
+## Reading List

 1. Zero to One
 2. 4-Hour Work Week
 3. From Yao to Mao: 5000 Years of Chinese History